spierala/blog-posts/new-blogpost.md

 - Feature Store and Component Store share the same API
 - Learning one state container helps learning the rest of the bunch:
   - E.g. you can undo state changes with the Undo Extension by dispatching an `undo` action: you can expect to have an `undo` method on Feature Store and Component Store!
   - Do you like the memoized selectors of the Redux Store?
-Feel free to use them with Feature Store and Component Store
+Feel free to use them with Feature Store and Component Store!
   - Did you master the Feature Store API?
 You mastered Component Store at the same time!

 # New Angular best-practices in MiniRx Signal Store